-If you can’t find someone close to you then there is always the good old internet or that retro thing called the yellow pages.
+If you can’t find someone close to you, there is always the good old internet or that retro thing called the yellow pages.

-I know you are feeling very trepidatious about calling a bankruptcy attorney, asking questions, and making an appointment but you really have nothing to fear.
-The bankruptcy attorney and their staff have heard every situation in the book and while your situation is unique to you, it is not unique to them.
+I know you feel very trepidatious about calling a bankruptcy attorney, asking questions, and making an appointment, but you really have nothing to fear.
+The bankruptcy attorney and their staff have heard every situation in the book, and while your situation is unique to you, it is not unique to them.

 Most bankruptcy attorneys offer free appointments.
-So after you’ve narrowed your search to that person you think will be best for you, go see them.
-There is no substitute for a face to face meeting.
+So after you’ve narrowed your search to that person you think will be best for you, see them.
+But, of course, there is no substitute for a face-to-face meeting.

-In fact the bankruptcy attorney is someone you are hiring and paying for so your opinion and feelings about them matter.
+In fact, the bankruptcy attorney is someone you are hiring and paying for, so your opinion and feelings about the matter.

 You have nothing to fear about being open with your bankruptcy attorney.
 You should not feel ashamed or embarrassed in talking to them.
-They are not there to judge you and seeking the protection that bankruptcy afford you under the law is not a moral exercise.
+They are not there to judge you, and seeking the protection that bankruptcy affords you under the law is not a moral exercise.
 It is a process to find someone to represent you legally.
 Bankruptcy is a process, not a confession.

 My advice about how to find the right office to help you is a bit like dating.
-You’ve got to trust your gut if this match is right for you.
+First, you’ve got to trust your gut if this match is right for you.

-If you call a bankruptcy office and they are not the best communicators or the friendliest to talk to, call another office.
-In fact you might want to contact several offices and see if you “connect” with them.
-Start you search there.
+If you call a bankruptcy office and are not the best communicators or the friendliest to talk to, call another office.
+In fact, you might want to contact several offices and see if you “connect” with them.
+Start your search there.

-An exceptional bankruptcy attorney and bankruptcy office will make the process, easier, not harder.
-They will realize you are feeling stressed and apprehensive, as most people are in that situation, and make the process as painless as possible.
+An exceptional bankruptcy attorney and bankruptcy office will make the process easier, not harder.
+They will realize you feel stressed and apprehensive, as most people are in that situation, making the process as painless as possible.

-Filing bankruptcy is basically a process of gathering the facts and data and applying math, the law and court procedures to the situation to achieve the desired outcome.
+Filing bankruptcy is basically gathering the facts and data and applying math, the law, and court procedures to achieve the desired outcome.